Note: this article was originally published on April 21, 2021 and revised on October 16.

-One request I make of parents of young adults who come to see me in my private practice is to construct a list of actions they will do and won’t do.
+One request I make of parents of young adults who come to see me in my private practice is to construct a list of actions they will do and won’t do as well as specific expectations they have of their young adults.
 One of the biggest challenges parents have is deciding when to support their young adult and when to let go.
 Actions that say “we love you and you matter, but we also believe you can move forward into adulthood.”
 How do we combine love and backbone in our approach to our young adults?
 This is the heart of my book entitled: Parenting Our Young Adults with Love and Backbone.

 First, parents need to face the limitations they have in controlling or even influencing their young adults.
-Two false assumptions or beliefs set parents up for failure.
+There are several false assumptions or beliefs that set parents up for failure:

 - I can control my young adult and their decisions and behavior.

 - I am responsible for my young adults’ decisions and behavior.